Scott Elstermann counts himself lucky to be able to combine his passion and career.

 “Going from school to full-time dancing was a big adjustment, and in my first year I felt I was playing a lot of catch up with other peers that had more classical training,” Scott says.

-“But from it you form very close bonds with your classmates - some of them are still my best friends today - and it was so inspiring to see the collaboration between departments.”
+“But from it you form very close bonds with your classmates - some of them are still my best friends today - and it was so inspiring to see the collaboration and camaraderie between departments.”

 As an independent artist, dance has taken Scott around the globe, working across both performance and choreography in operas, musicals and orchestras.